sukritsangvong/SlackScraper/README.md

 # SlackScraper
 PJ Sangvong, 17 April 2020

-This program creates csv file with grades for students' reading posts in CS111.
+This program creates a csv file with grades for students' reading posts in CS111.
 It reads through specific keyword in the messages of a given channel of Slack.

 Requirement: